 How is a first look done?

 There are no traditions attached to a first look, so this is done in any way the couple wants.
 Normally a beautiful location is chosen by the couple and the photographer helps decide where should either of them stand, which way to face, and where the other one should walk from.
-Sometimes is the bride that walks towards the groom, sometimes the groom walks towards the bride, and sometimes both walk toward each other.
-The same way is done for same sex couple.
+Sometimes it is the bride that walks towards the groom, sometimes the groom walks towards the bride, and sometimes both walk toward each other.
+The same way is done for same-sex couples.

 Why do couples decide to have a first look?

 The beauty of first looks is that it can be done anywhere and incorporate anything.
 While for choosing a ceremony venue, couples need to account for how many guests it can fit, and the accessibility of it, for the first look location, couples just need to be sure that they (and the photographer) can reach it.
 For example, a first look can be done on top of a mountain (and we are lucky to be near the Adirondacks, the Catskills, and the Berkshires), on a bridge, a park, in a beautiful spot in their backyard, or in the bar where they first met.
 Location options for a first look are endless.
 Click here to see how Nikki & Scott incorporated their horses in their first look.